Subnet

 Evolution:

-Better Bridges: More secure cross-subnet bridges.
+Better Bridges: More secure cross-subnet bridges are expected.

-Cross-Subnet Composability: Easier composition across subnets.
+Cross-Subnet Composability: Easier composition across subnets is anticipated.

-Validator Marketplaces: Markets for renting validators.
+Validator Marketplaces: Markets for renting validators may develop.

-Native Cross-Subnet: Built-in cross-subnet protocols.
+Native Cross-Subnet: Built-in cross-subnet protocols may emerge.

 Specialize Through Subnets